subscribe iconSubscribe to Notifications

 Rockfish

-Fishing for rockfish should be excellent in the Yakutat area.
-Please check the department website for the recent emergency order and advisory annoucements regarding changes to rockfish regulations in 2025 for Southeast Alaska.
+Fishing for rockfish is excellent in the Yakutat area.
+Try fishing smaller jigs or darts tipped with chunks of herring near pinnacles or shallow (30-70 feet) rocky structures or shelfs.
+Please check the department website for the recent emergency orders and advisory annoucements regarding changes to rockfish regulations in 2026 for Southeast Alaska.

-For further information, please get in touch with the Yakutat Area Sport Fish management biologist Jason Pawluk at (907) 784-3222.
+For further information, please get in touch with the Yakutat Area sport fish management biologist Jason Pawluk at (907) 465-4224.

 Emergency orders can be found on our website.